Not only Beirut: 11 terrible human-induced disasters

 But during the landing, the plane was at a critically low altitude and in front of hundreds of spectators crashed into the forest at the end of the runway.

 The crash killed the passenger 3, another 50 were injured.
 This was the first disaster in the history of the Airbus A320.
 Flight Commander Michel Asslin was jailed for 10 months.

 9. Disaster at the Wyont Dam, Italy

 The tragedy at Vajont Dam is a vivid example of how the combination of many unobtrusive natural factors, human mistakes and elementary human greed can lead to a catastrophe with a terrible outcome.

-The causes of the accident at the Vayont dam can be divided into two categories: purely "technical" and "human."
+The causes of the accident at the Wyont Dam can be roughly divided into two categories: "technical" and "human".

 It all started with the fact that people did not quite choose the right place for the construction of the dam, then it turned out that this place was geologically unstable (here there were often weak earthquakes and landslides).

 But the company that built the dam, turned a blind eye and continued to work, as it promised a lot of money.